williamgilpin/cphy/README.md

 <img src="resources/overview.gif" alt="Overview of Methods in Course" width="100%"/>

-*(Left to Right): Avalanche activity cascades in a sandpile automaton; Vortex street formed by flow past a cylinder; and Turing patterns in a reaction-diffusion model.
+*(Left to Right): Avalanche activity cascades in a sandpile automaton; a vortex street formed by flow past a cylinder; and Turing patterns in a reaction-diffusion model.
 All simulations from the course homeworks; a higher-resolution video may be viewed [here](https://player.vimeo.com/video/739921904?title=0&byline=0&portrait=0)*

 <!-- <iframe src="https://player.vimeo.com/video/739921904?title=0&byline=0&portrait=0" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>